 (a+bi)(c+di)=(acbd)+(ad+bc)i(a+bi)(c+di)=(ac-bd)+(ad+bc)i

-Division is usually handled with a conjugate.
+Division uses a conjugate.
 The conjugate of c+dic+di is cdic-di.
 If c+di0c+di \ne 0, then

 a+bic+di=(a+bi)(cdi)c2+d2\frac{a+bi}{c+di}=\frac{(a+bi)(c-di)}{c^2+d^2}